MetalGanon/godot_ascii_toolkit/README.md

 I have been using Godot to program games for 4 or 5 years, so the question raised naturally: *how can I program a Stone Story RPG-like using godot?*

 I made a quick review of existing tools and assets:
 - user nofacer made an [ASCII Screen plugin](https://godotengine.org/asset-library/asset/4336) to put characters on a screen manually in a very [RoguelikeDev](https://www.reddit.com/r/roguelikedev/wiki/) way.
 While it is awesome for learning how to code, making something as graphically complex as Stone Story RPG with this method would be a real pain.
-Furthermore, it does not take advantage of Godot and its great features, especially the WYSIWYG editor and animation players.
+Furthermore, it does not take advantage of Godot and its great features, especially the WYSIWYG editor, tweens and animation players.
 - People also made ASCII shaders (*e.g.* [Dan's](https://godotshaders.com/shader/ascii-shader/)) which is very cool!
 However, it seems more suited as a filter for 3D games aiming for a retro vibe.
 Out of the present scope.

 So you know what they say, when the right tool does not exist, then you have to build it; that's what I do!